rackerlabs/support-how-to/content/cloud-servers/installing-an-ssl-certificate-on-apache.md

 #### Copy the files in into the default locale

-When you receive your SSL certificate from your authority, upload it to your server and place it in \~/domain.com.ssl/domain.com.crt
+When you receive your SSL certificate from your authority, upload it to your server.

+1. Copy all the contents of the certificate, including the `BEGIN CERTIFICATE` and `END CERTIFICATE` lines.
+Save the copied text as `domain.com.crt`.

--   Copy the certificate, key, and csr into the Apache server directory in which you plan to store your certificates (by default:
+2. Copy the certificate and private key into the Apache server directory in which you plan to store your certificates (by default:
-    /usr/local/apache/conf/ssl.crt/ or /etc/httpd/conf/ssl.crt/).
+`/usr/local/apache/conf/ssl.crt/` or `/etc/httpd/conf/ssl.crt/`).

-**Note**: Copy the entire contents of the certificate from (and including) the -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- lines.

 #### Edit the httpd.conf

-Open the Apache httpd.conf file in a text editor(I prefer VIM, the true editor).

-Create the following Virtual Host:
+Open the Apache httpd.conf file in a text editor, and create the following Virtual Host:

     <VirtualHost 123.45.67.89:443>
     ServerName www.domain.com